tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 family.

-If these are close to each other (that is, the black line is short), most of the hits came from the source dataset.
-If they are far apart, most hits came from filtered views, charts and maps.
+If these are close to each other (that is, the black line is short), most of the hits/downloads came from the source dataset.
+If they are far apart, most
+hits/downloads came from filtered views, charts and maps.

 ![Hits by dataset family](<%= @item.identifier %>hits.png){:.wide}